prodigy323/ares-service-mysql/README.md

 }
 ```

-Then configure the Controller methods to use the Repository for CRUD actions
+### Connfigure the Controller methods to use the Repository for CRUD actions
 ```java
 @RestController
 @Slf4j